Online Instructional Design Training and Certification Programs

 - Recently Updated

 Research master's degree programs in instructional design.
 Get information about courses, licensing requirements and...

-Degree programs in general instructional media design prepare graduates to design, create and evaluate educational materials...
+Degree programs in general instructional media design typically cover design, interactive software and learning theory.
+Find...

 - The Inclusive Design Research Centre Is Making Learning Better for Everyone